 What is a Romeo and Juliet Law?

-According to the US Legal, teenage couples who engage in consensual sexual conduct before both individuals have reached the age of consent, or after one has but the other has not, may find that the older partner could be technically guilty of rape [1].
+US Legal states that teenage couples may face legal issues if they have consensual sex before both are of the age of consent, or if one is and the other isn't.
+The older partner in teenage sex could be technically guilty of rape [1].

-This is because any consent between partners, even if freely given, does not meet the standard of law when it is given by a minor.
+This is because any consent to sexual intercourse between partners, even if freely given, does not meet the standard of law when it is given by a minor.

 Romeo and Juliet" laws serve to reduce or eliminate the penalty of the crime in cases where the couple's age difference is minor and the sexual contact is only considered rape because of the lack of legally-recognized consent - Agency Stated.